 Culture in the Highlands is not just historical though, with the region being home to many top-class theatres, music venues, festivals and events.

-In fact the Highlands is home to Scotland’s leading creative industries festival XpoNorth, a unique event in the UK's cultural calendar covering crafts, fashion; writing and publishing; screen and broadcast; digital technology and music.
+In fact the Highlands are home to Scotland’s leading creative industries festival XpoNorth, a unique event in the UK's cultural calendar covering crafts, fashion; writing and publishing; screen and broadcast; digital technology and music.

-The latest theatre shows, music, comedians and cinema performances are presented in top quality facilities such as Eden Court Theatre and Cinema in Inverness, the Pavilion in Strathpeffer and The Ironworks in Inverness
+The latest theatre shows, music, comedians and cinema performances are presented in top quality facilities such as Eden Court Theatre and Cinema in Inverness, the Pavilion in Strathpeffer and The Ironworks in Inverness.

 Throughout the summer months and beyond music festivals are held in the some of the worlds' most spectacular locations, including: